gregunz/Peerster/README.md

 ```
 http://localhost:8080/gui/
 ```
-depending on the port for GUIPort you choose (the last '/' is important).
+when running the main application (depending on the port for GUIPort you choose) (the last '/' is important).

+This graphical interface assumes that the gossiper is used as group chat where messages are "read once".
+The app will not reload all the previous messages after closing your browser.
+But the messages that arrived while your browser was closed will still be accessible and received (no messages are left unseen).
+One could still restart the gossiper such that the GUI receives again all the messages if needed.

 ## Notes
 This project was done during this course: